sayanarijit/map.xplr/README.md

   }

   -- Type `Ms` to map files to a single command as arguments.
-  -- Type `Mm` to map files to as arguments to multiple commands in separate -- lines.
+  -- Type `Mm` to map files as arguments to multiple commands in separate -- lines.
   ```